manstegling/inheritables/README.md

 ```

 Voilà, simply annotate your **Message** super-interface with `@RequireDefaultConstructor` and all your message types will automatically be checked at compile-time -- saving you from embarrassing run-time exceptions!

+#### Extra config needed when building incrementally [Eclipse]

+To enjoy the functionality of annotation processing at compile-time when using Eclipse the following configuration is required:

+1. Right-click on your project in 'Package Explorer'
+2. Select 'Properties'
+3. Navigate to Java Compiler -> Annotation Processing
+4. Check 'Enable project specific settings'
+5. Navigate to Java Compiler -> Annotation Processing -> Factory Path
+6. Check 'Enable project specific settings'
+7. Use 'Add Variable...' to add the following two variables:

+ * M2_REPO/se/motility/inheritables/inheritables-annotation/1.0.0/inheritables-annotation-1.0.0.jar
+ * M2_REPO/se/motility/inheritables/inheritables-processor/1.0.0/inheritables-processor-1.0.0.jar

 ## Creating your own inheritable annotations